Robpol86/sphinx-imgur/docs/usage.rst

         Same as the regular image directive.
 Resizes the image maintaining the aspect ratio.

-    .. attribute:: target_largest

-        Image will link directly to the original/full size version.
-Not available for albums.

     .. attribute:: target_page

         Image will link to its page on Imgur (with the share buttons, etc).
-Takes precedence over :attr:`target_largest`.

     .. attribute:: target

         Same as the regular image directive.
 Image will link to this URL.
-Takes precedence over :attr:`target_largest`, and :attr:`target_page`.
+Takes precedence over :attr:`target_page`.

     .. attribute:: width